Skip to main content

 Word Notes

-- 與 — "giving": To bestow, to give to others.
+• 與 — "giving": To bestow, to give to others.

-- 尤 — "fault": Error, blame.
+• 尤 — "fault": Error, blame.

 Chapter Explanation

 The highest good is just like water.
 Water excels at benefiting the myriad beings yet does not contend with anyone.
-It settles in the lowest and most humble places that the multitude loathe — therefore it comes close to Dao.
+It settles in the lowest and most humble places that the multitude loathe — and therefore comes close to Dao.

-A person of the highest good: in dwelling, excels at finding the right ground — like water, which halts wherever it finds a hollow and does not choose its ground.
+A person of the highest good: in dwelling, excels at finding the right ground — like water, which halts wherever it finds a hollow and does not choose its terrain.
 In heart, excels at depth unfathomable — like water, which is empty, clear, and still.
 In giving, excels at benevolence — like water, which nourishes all living things.
 In speech, excels at trustworthiness — like water, which never fails in its nature to flow downward.
 In governance, excels at bringing order — like water, which washes away filth and levels high and low.
 In affairs, excels at competence — like water, which sets all things in motion.
 In action, excels at timing — like water, which is endlessly lively and responsive.
 Having all these excellences and still not contending with anyone — precisely because he does not contend, he is entirely without fault.

 Discourse